crkellen/bands/README.md

 **Aiming:** Aim using your mouse.
 Where the mouse points, you will aim.

-**Shooting:** Shoot by pressing Left Mouse Button.
+**Shooting:** Shoot by pressing the Left Mouse Button.

-**Building:** Switch to Build Mode by pressing Right Mouse Button.
-Then press Left Mouse Button to build on a tile adjacent to you. **Note:** You cannot build if a player is occupying the tile!
+**Building:** Switch to Build Mode by pressing the Right Mouse Button.
+Then press the Left Mouse Button to build on a tile adjacent to you. **Note:** You cannot build if a player is occupying the tile!

 ### Goals:
 Currently the game is just a endless fighter, but soon there will be objectives for each team to compete for.
 I have not finalized the goals yet, and there may end up being multiple game modes.